dxdxdt/proone/doc/dev_notes.md

 host doesn't have to maintain both old and new images this way.
 Memory is a scarce commodity on embedded devices!

-### Tmpfile Race Condition
-From *mktemp(3)*:

-> Never  use  mktemp().
-Some  implementations  follow 4.3BSD and replace XXXXXX by the current process ID and a single letter, so that at most 26 different names can be returned.
-Since  on the  one hand the names are easy to guess, and on the other hand there is a race between test‐ ing whether the name exists and opening the file, every use of mktemp() is  a  security  risk.
-The race is avoided by mkstemp(3) and mkdtemp(3).

-The same issue exists in the way the instance creates and uses temp files.
-The workers create temp files using callback functions.
-The temp files are returned as paths, not as open file descriptors.
-This is a design flaw.
-If Prone were fully fledged commercial software, this flaw would have been a serious vulnerability.

 ## Notes on Arch
 For ARM, the codes are assigned for arches with major changes as per the "industry standard".
 ARMV4T is the first and oldest Linux suppports.
 The thumb